Hugo Strange: Golden Age

-Professor Hugo Strange first appears in Detective Comics #36 (February 1940) as a scientist and criminal mastermind who uses a stolen "concentrated lightning" machine to generate a dense fog every night so his gang can rob banks unseen, though he knows that Batman poses a threat to him.
-Batman, who already knows of Strange's experiments, begins investigating him after one of his henchmen commits a murder.
+Hugo Strange first appears in Detective Comics #36 (February 1940) as a scientist and criminal mastermind who uses a stolen "concentrated lightning" machine to generate a dense fog every night so his gang can rob banks unseen, though he knows that Batman poses a threat to him.
+Batman, who already knows of Strange's experiments, begins investigating him after one of Strange's henchmen commits a murder.
 When the robbers are apprehended, Strange vows to set a trap for Batman and deal with him personally.
-He has a dozen of his men ambush the vigilante, and one of them knocks him out with a blackjack.
+He has a dozen of his men ambush the vigilante, and one of them manages to knock him out with a blackjack.
 Batman wakes up in Strange's lair, where Strange hangs him from his wrists and lashes him with a whip.
 Batman breaks the ropes, gasses the room, and defeats Strange, who is jailed but quickly begins planning his escape.

-In Batman #1 (spring 1940), Strange carries out his escape plan, recruits a new gang of criminals, then breaks out five patients from Arkham Asylum and uses them as test subjects, turning them into monsters using an artificial growth hormone.
+In Batman #1 (spring 1940), Strange carries out his escape plan, recruits a new gang of criminals, then breaks out five patients from an insane asylum and uses them as test subjects, turning them into monsters using an artificial growth hormone.
 He outfits them with bulletproof clothing, and uses them to rampage through Gotham City and distract the police while his men commit robberies.
 Strange administers the serum to Batman after the giants capture him, saying it will work in 18 hours.
-Batman tricks two of the monsters into killing each other, and then formulates a drug that prevents any abnormal secretions from the pituitary gland, preventing the transformation.
-He is then able to kill all the other monsters, and sends Strange to his apparent death in a fall from a cliff, although he suspects that the mad scientist has survived.
+Batman tricks two of the monsters into killing each other and creates a drug that prevents any abnormal secretions from the pituitary gland, preventing the transformation.
+After dealing with all the remaining monsters, Batman sends Strange to his apparent death in a fall from a cliff, although he suspects that the mad scientist has survived.

 In Detective Comics #46 (December 1940), Strange returns and starts spreading a fear-inducing powder around the city until a punch from Batman again sends him falling off a cliff to his apparent death.